Hiera Orgas

 The 'Hiera Orgas' (ἱερὰ ὀργάς), meaning ‘sacred meadow’, was a site which featured in at least two conflicts between Athens and Megara.

 Identification

 IG II^{3} 1, 292, stele erected by the Athenians in 352/1 BC outlining the procedure taken in seeking advice from Delphi concerning the cultivation of a tract of sacred land (the Hiera Orgas) situated on the frontier between Athens and Megara.

 The Hiera Orgas was a circular, fertile area of land sacred to the Eleusinian goddesses, Demeter and Persephone.
 It was probably situated on the Megarian side of the Northern reaches of the Iapis River in the borderland between Athens and Megara.

-As no boundary markers (ὅρος|ὅροι) have survived, it is not possible to be more specific.
+As no boundary markers (ὅροςὅροι) have survived, it is not possible to be more specific.
 Its location between the two states meant that control of the site was always going to be controversial.
 Megara and Athens had a history of territorial conflict dating back to the sixth century BC, including armed conflict over the island of Salamis.